 Some prostate cancers detected in the early stage grow slowly, so may never pose a risk to the health or lifespan of many men.
 Ninety-five per cent of men who are diagnosed with prostate cancer are still alive five years later3.
 The eventual cause of death for most men with prostate cancer is something completely unrelated.

 Localised prostate cancer can have no symptoms in some men.
 Others may have urinary problems like men with BPH.
-Men with advanced prostate cancer may have blood in their urine and can have pain in their lower back, pelvis and thighs.
+Men with advanced prostate cancer may have blood in their urine and can have pain in their lower back, pelvis, and thighs.

-There is no simple test for prostate cancer.
-A blood test for prostate specific antigen (a substance made by normal and abnormal prostate cells) can be used and a digital rectal examination (DRE) can be performed to identify abnormal prostate size, shape or texture.
+A blood test for prostate specific antigen (a substance made by normal and abnormal prostate cells) can be used and a digital rectal examination (DRE) can be performed to identify abnormal prostate size, shape, or texture.
 Results of these tests help indicate the risk of prostate cancer but these tests alone are not enough for diagnosis.

 A prostate biopsy (collection of samples of prostate tissue) is required for cancer diagnosis but this procedure is not perfect at detecting cancer and has its own risks.
-Prostate biopsy can result in bleeding (resulting in blood in urine and/or semen), infections, and temporary (lasting up to six months) problems with urination or erections.
+A prostate biopsy can result in bleeding (resulting in blood in urine and/or semen), infections, and temporary (lasting up to six months) problems with urination or erections.

-In some cases, biopsy can detect prostate cancers that would never actually cause harm.
-The detection of low-grade, low-stage prostate cancers presents a challenge as prostate cancer treatments (surgery, radiation therapy, chemotherapy or hormone reduction) have side effects and risks that may be worse than the consequences of the cancer itself.
-Surgery and radiotherapy can result in erectile dysfunction and urinary incontinence; radiotherapy can result in bowel problems and temporary infertility.
-Men, in consultation with their healthcare providers, need to decide on a course of management that suits them.
+In some cases, a biopsy can detect prostate cancers that would never actually cause harm.
+The detection of low-grade, low-stage prostate cancers presents a challenge as prostate cancer treatments (surgery, radiation therapy, chemotherapy, or hormone reduction) have side effects and risks that may be worse than the consequences of the cancer itself.

 Although your genetics play a large part in the development of prostate disease, keeping on top of your health, and seeing your doctor when something doesn’t seem right, is the most important thing you can do for your health.